peerdavid/smartmeter-ha/README.md

 ## Run

-In case docker doesn't want to work, you can simply run following script to test whether values are updated.
+In case docker doesn't want to work, you can simply run the following script to test whether values are updated.

-> Note that this requires an MQTT server to run, i.e. `docker compose up mqtt`
+> Note that this requires an MQTT server to run, i.e. `docker compose -f docker-compose.yaml -f docker/mosquitto/docker-compose.mqtt.yaml up mqtt`

 ```bash
 python ha_bridge.py \